 Credit Scores & Reports

-Your credit report is an essential part of your financial life.
-This is a report generated by a few different credit bureaus that track your financial behavior.
+Your credit report is generated by a credit bureau and is an essential part of your financial life.
+The three major credit bureaus track and organize your financial behavior.
 For example, they monitor whether you make payments on time, how much debt you have, and how you handle credit cards.
 Then, they use this information to assign you a three-digit number known as a credit score.

 Your credit score tells lenders, banks, and other financial institutions how trustworthy you are with money.
 As a result, they tend to offer the best loans and interest rates to borrowers who have proven that they are responsible.